Kithakithalu

+E. V. V. Satyanarayana.
+The film stars Allari Naresh, Geetha Singh and Madhu Shalini.
+The film featured forty-two comedians in supporting roles.

 Kithakithalu started divisively but sneaked through with success as the other major summer releases bombed at cinemas.
 Along with Pokiri, it was the only film which fared well at summer in Telugu cinema.

 Plot

-Relangi Rajababu is such a "nice guy" that he files a case against a girl who attempted to harass him, and did not succumb to her, because he wished to remain "pure" for the woman he marries.
+Relangi Raja Babu is such a "nice guy" that he files a case against a girl who attempted to harass him, and did not succumb to her, because he wished to remain "pure" for the woman he marries.
 After landing a job as an SI, his parents force him to get married because his dowry will be useful for his sister's wedding.
 No girl wants to marry him now, because they wonder if he is man enough since he rejected a girl like her.
 He ends up marrying a rich, plump girl Soundarya after his parents and family threaten to commit suicide if he doesn't accept the proposal.
 Now this "nice guy" suddenly turns to other women and wants to divorce his fat wife.
 His attempts to make her grant him a divorce and whether he turns over a new leaf is the rest of the story.

 Production

-Nobody bought the film at an affordable rate, so E. V. V. Satyanarayana produced the film himself.
+A different silent film of the same titled entered production in 2003 with Aditya Om as the director, who also starred in the film alongside Nandana Sen. The film was renamed Mr. Lonely Miss Lovely (2004).

+The muhurtam shot for this film took place on 16 January 2006 at E. V. V. Cinema.
+Six dialogue writers worked on the film.
+The last schedule took place at Le Palais Royal in Hyderabad.

+Soundtrack

+The film features no separate soundtrack and reuses several songs from older films.